jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 __Reorganize file directories for PORT__

 The input files, FASTQ and SAM, must be organized into a specific directory structure for PORT to run properly.
+All alignment SAM files must have the same name across samples.

 Example: